-If you’re new to live streaming, you may be wondering: what’s all the fuss about HTML5 video streaming?
+If you’re new to adaptive streaming, you may be wondering: what’s all the fuss about HTML5 video streaming?

 Overall, HTML5 video streaming enables the manipulation of multimedia content using <audio> and <video> HTML tags.
 Using the <video> tag creates a native HTML5 video player, and allows additional options for customizing and displaying video content.

 In this article, we’ll cover HTML5 video streaming and its key applications.
 Then, we’ll briefly review HTML5 video players and cover three ways to embed your video content on a website.
 These methods include direct embedding via an HTML5 video tag, developing your own player, and using an existing player.